GuilhermeCCunha/my-best-projects/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Routes

+_/_ - homepage displays a list of  starred GitHub projects

+_/about_ - page with information about the website

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.